ibm-cloud-docs/databases-for-mysql/howto-resources-scaling.md

 |   Adjustable              true
 |
 +   Disk
-|   Allocation              10240mb
+|   Allocation              15360mb
 |   Allocation per member   5120mb
-|   Minimum                 10240mb
+|   Minimum                 15360mb
-|   Step Size               1024mb
+|   Step Size               15360mb
 |   Adjustable              true
 ```

-The deployment has two members, with 4096 MB of RAM and 10240 MB of disk allocated in total.
-The "per member" allocation is 2048 MB of RAM and 5120 MB of disk.
+The deployment has three members, with 3072 MB of RAM and 15360 MB of disk allocated in total.
+The "per member" allocation is 1024 MB of RAM and 5120 MB of disk.
 The minimum value is the lowest the total allocation can be set.
 The step size is the smallest amount by which the total allocation can be adjusted.

 The `cdb deployment-groups-set` command allows either the total RAM or total disk allocation to be set, in MB.
 For example, to scale the memory of the "example-deployment" to 2048 MB of RAM for each memory member (for a total memory of 4096 MB), you use the command
 ```